CharlesbrownK/BugoBot/.github/ISSUE_TEMPLATE/other-issue.md

 **System information** (Please provide as much relevant information as possible)

-- Have I written custom code(as opposed to using a stock example script provided in BugoBot) :
 - OS Platform and Distribution (e.g., Linux Ubuntu 16.04, Android 11, iOS 14.4) :
 - Browser and version (e.g. Google Chrome, Safari) if the issue happens on browser :
 - Programming Language and version ( e.g. C++, Python, Java) :
-- How did you try to solve this bug :
+- How did you try to solve this issue :

 **Other info / Complete Logs :**
  Include any logs or source code that would be helpful to